yuanners99/Headless-Desktop-Automation-Agent/README.md

 A typical automated run may involve:

 - Initialising a clean execution environment
-- Loading task-specific context or data
+- Loading task-specific context or input data
 - Interpreting a high-level instruction
-- Driving UI interactions to navigate applications
+- Driving UI navigation via UI-TARS reasoning
 - Extracting structured information from the UI
-- Returning results or status to the calling process
+- Returning results or execution status

-The specific task logic is intentionally abstracted to keep the framework reusable.
+Task-specific logic is intentionally abstracted to keep the framework reusable.
 ---

 ## Design Goals